IB History IA Ideas - 40+ RQs Elaborated To Rock Your Scoring Game

 - Should be a subject for which you seem to have enough references

-- Has to be related to something you're completely involved or interested in.
+- Has to be related to something you're entirely involved or interested in.

-Now that you know what to keep in mind when picking your topic, let us give you a sneak-peak into 42 IB History IA Ideas exclusively compiled for you!
+Now that you know what to remember when picking your topic let us give you a sneak peek into 42 IB History IA Ideas exclusively compiled for you!
 However, keep one thing in mind- these are simply suggestions to open a pathway of ideas for you.
 You can always jazz up the argument but stick to the theme or vice versa.

 Now let's get you started!

 - The reasons for the genesis and expansion of Islam in the pre-historic years